 If the registered owner of the units is a corporation, partnership, agent, fiduciary, trustee or surviving joint owner, we may require additional information.
 If you are unsure whether you need to provide a signature guarantee or additional information, check with your Dealer or us.
-If we don't receive all of the documentation we need from you to complete the redemption order within ten (10) business days of the trade date, we must reissue units of the same series to you

-(unless you are no longer eligible for Series F units, in which case we would reissue you Series A Units).
+Under some circumstances, we may purchase back on your behalf the units you redeemed (unless you are no longer eligible for Series F units, in which case we would reissue you Series A Units) before we pay you for the units.
+This will happen if we do not receive the instructions necessary to complete the transaction within ten (10) business days of the redemption.
 If the issue price is greater than the redemption price for the units, your Dealer will be required to pay the difference and the associated costs.
 Your Dealer may require you to reimburse the amount paid.
 If the issue price is less than the redemption price for the units, the difference belongs to the Fund.